Playing With Unknown Powers

 “I can slay each and every one of their gods, for I am a vessel with the power of a true god at my will.”

 The crowd started their calls again, their faces stinging slightly from being near the beam of light.
-Joan smiled, waving to the people she made her way under a tree within the thin wooden walls of the town and leant up against it.
+Joan smiled, waving to the people.
+She made her way under a tree within the thin wooden walls of the town and leaned up against it.
 Sitting down on what seemed to be the only patch of earth covered with grass instead of mud.

 “It seems I am being tested.”
 Joan said quietly.
 “Why else would so many details be left out of my assignment?”
-She puzzled over her situation, but knew she needed to sleep.
+She puzzled over her situation but knew she needed to sleep.
 She cleared her mind and drifted off.
-The calming winds cooling her skin as she was shaded by the tree she leant against.
+The calming winds cooled her skin as she was shaded by the tree she leaned against.

 A cacophony of screams woke Joan from her rest, her eyes opening instantly.
-Squinting she looked through the dark.
-She stood quickly, wielding her tower shield she sprinted towards the screams.
-Making her way back into the town she looked on with horror as the towns folk were tying several men to posts.
+Squinting, she looked through the dark.
+She stood quickly, wielding her tower shield; she sprinted toward the screams.
+Making her way back into the town, she looked on with horror as the towns folk were tying several men to posts.
 A faint glow in the forest silhouetted the men as they tugged against the binds.
 Joan ran in, pushing those in the shouting crowd apart as she approached the front.

 “Why are these men tied against their will.”